WastewaterSCAN Dashboard

 • Website provides a meaningful story and value to the engaged citizen

-• Our moms can look at the website and know how to interpret the data
+• The general public can look at the website and know how to interpret the data

 • Users who oversee multiple sites (national, states, counties) can look at their data together